Milestone-Proposal:Colossus

 What was Colossus?

-Colossus was a codebreaking machine developed at the British Government Code and Cypher School (GC&CS) at Bletchley Park, in World War 2.
-Colossus machines were used in the cryptanalysis of the German Lorenz SZ50/52 teleprinter cipher that secured radiotelegraphy messages passing between the German High Command and the German Army Commands in occupied Europe and North Africa.
+Colossus was a codebreaking machine developed at the British Government Code and Cypher School (GC&CS) at Bletchley Park, in World War II.
+Colossus machines were used in the cryptanalysis of the German Lorenz SZ50/52 teleprinter cipher that secured radiotelegraphy messages passing between the German High Command and the German Army Commands in occupied Europe, Russia and North Africa.
 The British code name for messages transmitted using this cipher was "Tunny".

-Colossus was the first large-scale application of digital electronics in computing.
 Colossus used digital circuit elements built from thermionic valves (vacuum tubes) to perform Boolean and counting operations on intercepted messages.
 Colossus anticipated the subsequent development of computers, in that it was electronic, digital, and programmable.
 Input consisted of encrypted message text punched on paper tape.
-"Programs" were set up by manually configuring switches and cables interconnecting connecting telephone jack sockets.
+It was programmed by manually configuring switches and patching cables between telephone jack sockets.
 By these means it was possible to set up Boolean operations to match patterns on the input tape and to count occurrences of those patterns.
 Thresholds could be set, that when reached would produce output on an online typewriter.

 Operating Colossus

-The Colossus machines were operated by a part of Bletchley Park known as the “Newmanry”, after its head, the mathematician Max Newman.
-The Newmanry was staffed by cryptanalysts, operators from the Women's Royal Naval Service (WRNS) – known as “Wrens” – and engineers who were permanently on hand for maintenance and repair.
+Located in F- and H-Block, the Colossus machines were operated by a part of Bletchley Park known as the “Newmanry”, after its head, the mathematician Max Newman.
+The Newmanry was staffed by cryptanalysts, operators from the Women's Royal Naval Service (WRNS) – known as “Wrens” – and Post Office engineers who were permanently on hand for maintenance and repair.
 By the end of the war the staff was comprised 272 Wrens and 27 men.

 Lorenz messages were intercepted at radio listening post outstations.
 Here the radio signals were recorded and manually translated into characters from the International Telegraph Alphabet number 2 (ITA 2) and punched to paper tapes which were then sent to Bletchley Park for decryption.
-The challenge for the codebreakers was to determine the settings of the Lorenz machine used to send the encrypted message, and these setting were changed daily.
+The challenge for the codebreakers was to determine the settings of the Lorenz machine used to send the encrypted message, and these settings were changed daily.
+The machine settings comprised the selection, location and orientation of a set of twelve interlinked rotors forming the encrypting element of the machine.
 The codebreakers had developed statistical methods for analysing Tunny messages to determine the machine settings.
-The machine settings comprised the selection, location and orientation of a set of twelve interlinked rotors forming the encrypting element of the machine.
 Once the machine settings were known, the message could be decrypted into the original German plaintext and passed to further sections at Bletchley Park for cataloguing and interpretation.
 The intelligence so gained would then, as appropriate, be distributed to the Allied leadership and command.

 The first job in operating Colossus for a new message was to prepare a paper tape loop containing the message to be analysed.
 This was performed by the Wrens who stuck the two ends of the tape together using glue, ensuring that there was a 150-character length of blank tape between the end and the start of the message.
 Using a special hand punch, they inserted a start hole between the third and fourth channels 21⁄2 sprocket holes from the end of the blank section, and a stop hole between the fourth and fifth channels 11⁄2 sprocket holes from the end of the characters of the message.
 These were read by specially positioned photocells and indicated when the message was about to start and when it ended.